Rossford, Ohio

 Rossford is a city in Wood County, Ohio, United States, located along the Maumee River in the Toledo metropolitan area.
 The population was 6,299 at the 2020 census.
-The town includes the intersection of Interstate 75 and the Ohio Turnpike.
+The town includes the intersection of Interstate 75 and the Ohio Turnpike (Interstates 80 and 90).
 Rossford Public Library and WPAY serve the community.

 Rossford was founded as a company town by Edward Ford of the Libbey-Owens-Ford Glass Company.
 In 1898, Ford purchased 173 acre along the Maumee River to build the Edward Ford Plate Glass Company.

 As workers came to the factory, Ford named the resulting town "Rossford" by combining the last name of his second wife, Caroline Ross, with his.
 Shortly after the foundation of the plant, Ford built the Ford Club next to the plant, so workers could socialize.
 In 1998, Rossford's centennial, the town built a memorial next to the Ford Club in memory of the foundation of the town.
 The centennial was marked by a street fair, parade, concert, and several other accommodations.

 Edward Ford's father John Baptiste Ford earlier founded Ford City, Pennsylvania as a plate glass company town.